-I am an Associate Director of the Berkeley Science, Technology and Society Center and serve on the Governing Council of the Science and Democracy Network.
-I am also a Greenwall Faculty Scholar in Bioethics.
+I am Director of the Berkeley Program in Science & Technology Studies and serve on the Governing Council of the Science and Democracy Network.
+I am also a former Greenwall Faculty Scholar in Bioethics.

 Here is more detail on current streams of research:

 1. Politics of Science in Environmental Governance

 I work on the role of science, experts, and technical rationality within environmental law and governance across local and global scales.
 How does science and expertise operate in the formation and operation of resource management regimes and in environmental social movements?
 How can science be appropriately and effectively used to best govern resource use and motivate collective action?
 Work in this stream has focused on food standards, ecosystem management, climate change, and geoengineering.